ATRedline/SimpleHeicToPngConverter/README.md

 On English:
 ---

-Simple multithreaded (fast) .heic to .png images converter
+Simple, free to use, multithreaded (fast) .heic to .png images converter

 Uses Magick.NET library inside.
 Requires .NET 6.0 Desktop Runtime (v6.0.1) to run.